photo-cli/photo-cli/README.md

 | AllNamesAreSameLength | 1     |
 | PaddingZeroCharacter  | 2     |
 | OnlySequentialNumbers | 3     |

+### Verify ( -v, --verify)

+Optional use for `copy` verb.
+Verify that all photo files copied successfully by comparing file hashes. (no extra parameter needed)

 ### Is Dry Run ( -d, --dry-run )